js-Quest/portfoly-2.1/README.md

 ## Installation

-Click in the [Link](https://js-quest.github.io/portfoly-2.1) to navigate to the deployed app
+For the legacy gh-pages version: Click on the [Link](https://js-quest.github.io/portfoly-2.1)

+Please see my UPDATED porfolio at [Link](https://js-quest.io) deployed via Vercel for the current version.

 ## Usage